DanielTemesgen/danieltemesgen.github.io/_posts/2020-09-06-local-paths-in-python.markdown

 When using Python, we often need to interact with the filesystem, for instance to create, delete, read or write files, or to check if files exist.
 Since Python 3.4 the [`pathlib`](pathlib) library introduced the `Path` class for this, which has some advantages over `os.Path`, which tends to return strings.

 ## Getting the cwd
-Let's first familiarise ourselves with the syntax with a simple call to get the current working directory.
+Let's first familiarise ourselves with the syntax, with a simple call to get the current working directory.

 With `os`:
 ``` python